econ-ark/Pandemic/README.md

 constructed from the primitive parameters defined above or basic features of the lifecycle (such as the number of periods in the problem).
 The number of periods simulated in the counterfactuals and the total number of simulated households can be safely changed.

+9. Because of rounding, the actual number of simulated agents might be slightly different than the number of agents specified in Parameters.py.
+Agents are heterogeneous in their education level and intertemporal discount factor; the fraction of each type times the total number of agents is unlikely to result in a whole number, so the result is rounded.
+Summed across types, these rounded values do not necessarily sum to the requested number of agents.